herlanderbento/micro-notifications-typescript-api-test/README.md

 Endpoint for see the project

-- `http://localhost:3000` the address of project
+- `http://localhost:3005` the address of project
+- `http://localhost:15672` default address for the RabbitMQ control panel (user: guest, password: guest).

 - `[GET]/v1/api-docs` the documentation of project
 - `[GET]/v1/docs` the documentation redocly